acolombo11/minimap-view/README.md

 # minimap-view

 A minimap view library for Android.

-The miniature map is usually placed in the corner of the screen, to help the user in orienting himself in a screen with a big Recycler View.
-Check the example by cloning the repo and starting the example app, or by downloading the APK from [Releases](https://github.com/acolombo25/minimap-view/releases).
-The example app is a resizable parking lot, showing a few scenarios of the library responding to resizes:
+The miniature map is usually placed in the corner of the screen, to help the user in orienting himself in a screen with a big RecyclerView.
+Check the example by cloning the repo and starting the demo app, or by downloading the APK from [Releases](https://github.com/acolombo25/minimap-view/releases).

+The example shown in the demo app is a resizable parking lot, showing a few scenarios of the library responding to resizes:

 <img src="docs/screenshots/ex-1.jpg" width="360"> <img src="docs/screenshots/ex-2.jpg" width="360">